PolyFly: Polytopic Optimal Planning for Collision-Free Cable-Suspended Aerial Payload Transportation: Planning

 \subsection{Preliminaries}

 We develop a global planner that computes a collision-free trajectory $\boldsymbol{\tau}$ for a quadrotor with a suspended payload where

-The robot starts at state $\vecx_o$ and must navigate to its goal state $\vecx_N$.
+where $k \in (0, N)$.
+The robot starts at state $\vecx_O$ and must navigate to its goal state $\vecx_N$.
 The environment is described by the set $\mathbf{E}$, which contains $N_O$ polytopic obstacles $M_i$ for $i \in (0, N_O)$.
-The aerial transportation system is modeled using three separate polytopes, $N_j$ for $\; j \in \{Q, C, L\}$ that represent the quadrotor, cable, and load polytopes respectively, as shown in Fig. \ref{fig:poly}.
-The rest of this section discusses our choice of distance metric between the robot and obstacles, and a detailed overview of our optimization approach.
+The aerial system is modeled using three separate polytopes, $N_j$ for $\; j \in \{Q, C, L\}$ that represent the quadrotor, cable, and load polytopes respectively, as shown in Fig. \ref{fig:poly}.